elenamln/AI-assistant/README.md

 Welcome to AI Starfish Assistant!
 This is a fun and interactive AI assistant built using Flutter with Gemini integration, designed to assist you with a variety of tasks while providing a unique, underwater-inspired user experience.
 Think of it as your helpful sea creature guiding you through the digital ocean!

+⚠️ Work in progress: This app is under active development: I would like to add  more functionalities to this application...

 # Overview

 The AI Starfish Assistant combines the power of Gemini (an advanced language model API) with the smooth, interactive interface built with Flutter.
 The assistant, themed as a starfish, has a quirky and friendly personality, ready to assist you with tasks ranging from answering questions to managing your calendar and reminders.